The Spitz: Acts

 The Spitz hosted many notable shows, including the final performance of Nosferatu D2's live career.

 The Spitz held its last concert on 27 September 2007, featuring many of the musicians that had played there regularly over the years, such as Seb Rochford (Acoustic Ladyland et al.), Miles Danso, Joe Wilkes, Sandy Dillon and Beth Orton.

-Spitz Charitable Trust
+The Spitz Charitable Trust

 The Spitz Charitable Trust, born out of the former music venue, came into being in January 2014 and "aims to take live music, using mainly jazz musicians, into a range of places, schools, after school clubs, prisons, residential care homes, day centres, the everyday settings of the street, and other places".